ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/scrolling-performance/index.md

 The grid works fastest on Google Chrome.
 If you can, tell your users.

-This includes (and I can't believe I'm saying this) Microsoft Edge, which is now powered by Chrome.
+This includes Microsoft Edge, which is now powered by Chrome.

 ## Understand Data Updates